maaso/moosefs-docker-volume-plugin/README.md

+# This repository is work-in-progress and not suited for use
 # MooseFS Docker Plugin

 A Docker volume driver plugin for mounting a [MooseFS](https://moosefs.com) filesystem.
 Allows you to transparently provide storage for your Docker containers using MooseFS.